18. Guyana – How much money will Guyana receive – All hands on Oil – Concerns ExxonMobil’s Agreement – V.150817

 - Calculate how the revenue through time would be for Guyana in following case:

 - As a comparison, with Suriname, next door.
 Still frontier, not-proven offshore @ august 2018.
+First significant offshore discovery in Block 58 in january 2020.
 Most contracts signed before the 2015 Liza discovery.

 Operators in Suriname are obliged to pay a royalty equivalent to 6.25% of gross production value and corporate tax at a rate of 36%.